kniet/Student-Management-System-PureJava/README.md

 # Student-Management-System-PureJava
-Student Management System is an application written to learn java language.
+Student Management System is an application written to learn Java language.
 It allows for the management of student informations in terminal.

 # Requirements
 To run this application, you will need: